 Flutter is the best alternative if you have a restricted budget or need to construct an application quickly.
 If your app's UI is essential, you can also make a Flutter app.

-Flutter vs. React Native: Which one should you pick?
+Flutter Or React Native: Which one should you pick?

 Programming Language: